 The condominium owner was on his day off, but he arose in the morning at his usual time.
 He left his condo at the usual time.
 However, he did not go to work at all.
 He went grocery shopping and returned about an hour later to find, much to his surprise, a naked man taking a shower in his bathroom.

-The owner confronted the naked man, who ran out to the third-floor condominium’s balcony and slip down to the second-floor balcony below.
+The owner confronted the naked man, who ran out to the third-floor condominium’s balcony and climbed to the second-floor balcony below.
 On the particular second-floor balcony our client allegedly swung down to, there was an older Japanese woman watering her plants on the balcony.
 She screamed and went inside her condominium.

 Our client then jumped from the second-floor balcony to the ground below and ran off.
 Police were unable to find the naked man.